zzxwill/odps/intl.en-US/User Guide/Data upload and download/Tunnel commands.md

     -threads <ARG> number of threads, default 1 -tz,-time-zone <ARG> time zone, default local timezone:
                                      Asia/Shanghai
-Example:
+For example:
     tunnel upload log.txt test_project.test_table/p1="b1",p2="b2"
 ```

-**Parameters:**
+**Parameter:**

 -   -acp: Determines if the operation automatically creates the destination partition if it does not exist.
 This one is disabled by default.
 -   -bs: Specifies the size of each data block uploaded using Tunnel.
-Default value: 100 MiB \(MiB=1024\*1024 B\).
+Default value: 100MiB\(1MiB=1024\*1024B\) .
 -   -c: Specifies the local data file encoding.
 Default value: UTF-8.
 When not set, the encoding of the downloaded source data is used by default.
 -   -cp: Determines whether the local file is compressed before being uploaded, reducing traffic usage.
 This one is enabled by default.
 -   -dbr: Determines whether to ignore corrupted data \(such as extra or missing columns and mismatched column data types\).
     -   If this value is true, all data not satisfying table definitions is ignored.
     -   When the parameter is set to false, the system displays error messages in case of corrupted data, but the raw data in the destination table is not contaminated.
 -   -dfp: Specifies the format of DateTime data.
 Default value: yyyy-MM-dd HH:mm:ss.
+If you want to specify the time format to the level of milliseconds, you can use tunnel upload -dfp 'yyyy-MM-dd HH:mm:ss.SSS'.
 -   -fd: Specifies the column delimiter of the local data file.
 The default value is comma.
 -   -h: Determines whether the data file contains the header.
 If it is set to true, Dship skips the header and starts uploading from the second row.
 -   -mbr: By default, if more than 1,000 rows of corrupted data uploaded, the upload is terminated.
 This parameter allows you to adjust the tolerated volume of corrupted data.
 -   -ni: Specifies the NULL data identifier.
 Default value: “ “\(blank string\).
 -   -rd: Specifies the row delimiter of the local data file.
 Default value: \\r\\n.
 -   -s: Determines whether to scan the local data file.
 Default value: false.
     -   If set to true, the system scans the data first, and then imports the data if the format is correct.
     -   If set to false, the system imports the data directly without scanning.